Willy8m/Image-processing/README.md

 A k out of n scheme represents a big leap forward in Visual Cryptography, providing versatility and security to older methods.
 By applying certain conditions and executing XOR operators it is possible to divide the secret image into n shares, while being able to recover the image by superposing an arbitrary subset k of those transparencies.

 In this paper we explore Shakar and Swaran's (k,n) technique.
 Structural and security flaws of the proposed methodology are discussed.
 In addition, an alternate hypothetical method using Shamir's 1979 paper is discussed.

+In the "Papers" directory you will find both Shakar's paper and our analysis report.